 - if you are known to be on your own a potential assailant can see you as an easier target.

-- if you have an accident, are attacked or encounter any other difficulty help may not be readily to hand.
+- if you have an accident, are attacked or encounter any other difficulty help may not be ready to hand.

 A clearly understood booking out, calling in and reporting back procedure for employees working away from base is essential.
 Everybody has a responsibility to see that the procedure is followed.
 An employee who refuses to follow the agreed procedure should not go out.
 The Agency Manager will ensure that the system is monitored and regularly discussed within the team.

-- Worker to record date and time of visit, and client’s name and address in their electronic diary – which is available to view by the rest of the team.
+- Workers to record the date and time of the visit, and the client’s name and address in their electronic diary – which is available to view by the rest of the team.

-- Worker to record an estimated time of return on white board – where the visit is to a potentially risky property, the details should be written in red ink.
+- Worker to record an estimated time of return on the whiteboard – where the visit is to a potentially risky property, the details should be written in red ink.

-- If a visit looks to continue past 5pm, the Worker should contact the office before 5pm to confirm safety and to set up arrangements for further checks if required.
-This may be contacting a member of staff at base or manager on completion of visit / safe return home.
+- If a visit looks to continue past 5 pm, the Worker should contact the office before 5 pm to confirm safety and to set up arrangements for further checks if required.
+This may be contacting a member of staff at the base or manager on completion of the visit / safe return home.